pablomgdev/cachivache2/README.md

 - `make down`: Stop and remove all containers, networks, and volumes.
 - `make logs`: View logs in real-time.

+## 🚀 Launch Project
 ### Environment Variables
 To run this project, you need to set up the following environment variables.
 Create a `.env` file based on the provided sample:

 1. Copy `.env.sample` to `.env`.
 1. Open the `.env` file and replace the placeholder values with your actual configuration.

-## 🚀 Launch Project
+### Build and Run
-To build and run the project once it is set up, follow these steps:
+To build and run the project, follow these steps:

 1. Build the project: `make build`.
 1. Run the project: `make run`.